5amCurfew/xtkt/README.md

 Fields can be hashed within records prior to being sent to your target using the `records.sensitive_field_paths` field in your JSON configuration file (see examples below).
 This may be suitable for handling sensitive data.

+Records are processed concurrently (once all records are gathered).
+Default ocncurrency is set to 1000 goroutines but can be set using the `max_concurrency` field in your JSON configuration file (see examples below).

 Both integers and floats are sent as floats.
 All fields are considered `NULLABLE`.
+All fields when extracting from CSV are considered strings for now.

 Schema detection is naive using the first data type detected per field used.